 Fig. S8.
 Midwinter (December-February) values for the index precipitation sum for melt and precipitation days (MPDsum) from Tromsø.
 Winters are denoted with the last year of the winter, e.g. “1868” represents the winter of 1867/68.
 Temperature records are lacking for some of the first years in the time series.

 Table S1.
+Number of studied plots per district in boreal Norway.